-Every effort will be made to notify the employee for the need for low census as early as possible prior to the start of the shift but not later than the one (1) hour prior to the start of their shift (i.e. 6 am for a 7 am start time).
+Every effort will be made to notify the RN for the need for low census as early as possible prior to the start of the shift but not later than the one (1) hour prior to the start of their shift (i.e. 6am for a 7 am start time).